niolabs/docs/docs/getting_started/locally.md

 [2016-03-04 23:49:41.227] NIO [INFO] [main.ServiceManager] Component: ServiceManager status changed from: starting to: started
 ```

-If you see those logs, it means {{ book.product}} is up and running.
+If you see those logs, {{ book.product}} is up and running.
 Congratulations!

 ## Add a Local Instance